Chemerin peptide

 Chemerin peptides are short peptides (on the order of 9 amino acids) that are produced from the carboxyl terminus of the chemokine chemerin.
-They display the same activities as chemerin, although at higher efficacy and potency.
+Chemerin is an chemotactic adipokine; essentially a signalling protein that is involved in adipogenesis and immune response.
+Chemerin peptides display the same activities as chemerin, although at higher efficacy and potency.

+Chemerin-derived peptides

 A particular synthetic chemerin-derived peptide, termed C15, was developed at Oxford University.
 It showed anti-inflammatory activities.
 Intraperitoneal administration of C15 (0.32 ng/kg) to mice before zymosan challenge conferred significant protection against zymosan-induced peritonitis, suppressing neutrophil (63%) and monocyte (62%) recruitment with a concomitant reduction in proinflammatory mediator expression.